RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 ## Source programs and character sets

-The configuration shall provide the ability to access source programs (see nnn).
+The configuration shall provide the ability to access source programs (see <!--TODO-->nnn).
 Source programs consist of characters belonging to the following categories:

 - _syntactic_characters_;